pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 - __Last Step Index__ - Default step index or last step index used for the band (see Step table)
 - __callback function__ - pointer to the function that handles something when the band is selected

 The implementation of the band information is shown below.
-An array of band with this structure is implemmented
+An array of band structure information is implemmented

 ```cpp
 // Structure for Bands database